bitovi/academy/src/react-vite/08-stateful-hooks/stateful-hooks.md

 How would we use this Hook?
 Let’s take a look at this example:

 @sourceref ./Toggle.tsx
-@highlight 2, 5, 12-13, 18, only
+@highlight 1, 4, 11-12, 16, only

-In this component, we call our `useToggle` Hook with the initial “on” state (`true`).
-Our Hook returns the `on` state and `toggle` function for changing the on/off state.
+In this component, we call our `useToggle` Hook with the initial state (`true`).
+Our Hook returns the `active` state and `toggleActive` function for changing the on/off state.

 We will learn more about binding the `input` values in a later section, but for now the takeaway is that we can create our custom `useToggle` Hook and call it in our components, just like React’s built-in Hooks!